Lesley . . . has a clear unflinching eye . . . there is a strength in, and an immediate engagement with, these poems.

-Lesley Lebkowicz’s first poetry collection was Crossing the Sky (Five Islands Press, New Poets Series 8, 2001).
-She has also published a short fiction collection Washing My Mother’s Hair (Mockingbird 2001).
-Both these books were published under the name Lesley Fowler.
+Lesley Lebkowicz is the author of Crossing the Sky (Five Islands Press, New Poets Series 8, 2001) and the short fiction collection Washing My Mother’s Hair (2001) (as Lesley Fowler).

-Her non-fiction work The Way Things Really Are is a collaborative translation of the earliest Buddhist verse cycle, working from literal translations of the Pali by scholars Tamara Ditrich and Primos Pecenko.
+The Way Things Really Are (Buddhist Education Foundation, 2006) was a collaborative translation of the earliest Buddhist verse cycle in which she worked from literal translations of the Pali by scholars Tamara Ditrich and Primos Pecenko.

-Her work is represented in several anthologies.
-It has appeared on buses and has been installed as part of a public art program in the paving in Canberra City.
-She was shortlisted for the David Campbell Award for poetry in 2006 and won it in 2007
+Her work is represented in several anthologies and she has read at venues and festivals around Australia.
+It has appeared on buses and been installed as part of a public art program in the paving in Canberra City.
+She was shortlisted for the David Campbell Award for poetry in 2006 and won it in 2007.

-Lesley Lebkowicz was a child in Canberra when the Petrovs defected – she breathed in the drama taking place just a few streets from her home.
+Lesley Lebkowicz was a child in Canberra when the Petrovs defected and breathed in the drama taking place a few streets from home.

 About The Artist